danielcarneirotech/StockControlApp/README.md

 # Fitshop Stock Control App

 Hi there! 👋
 Welcome to the StockControlApp repository.
-This project consists of two main components developed by me, Daniel:
+This project consists of two main components developed by me, Daniel

 ## Contact information